 This paper has examined the compatibility of LTVs and cars in vehicle-to-vehicle collisions.
-Using struck driver fatalities per crash involvement of the subject vehicle as an aggressivity metric, examination of U.S. crash statistics has clearly shown a striking incompatibility between cars and all categories of LTVs.
-LTVs now account for over one-third of light vehicles on U.S. highways, but collisions between cars and LTVs lead to over 50% of all fatalities in light vehicle-tovehicle collisions.
+Using struck driver fatalties per crash involvment of the subject vehicle as an aggressivity metric, examination of U.S. crash statistics has clearly shown a striking incompatibility between cars and all categories of LTVs.
+LTVs now account for over one-third of light vehicles on U.S. highways, but collisions between cars and LTVs lead to over 50% of all fatalities in light vehicle-to-vehicle collisions.
 Furthermore, a disproportionate number of the fatalities in LTV-car crashes are incurred by the car occupants.
-The availability of newer safety countermeasures, e.g., air bags, appears to improve compatibility indirectly by improving the crashworthiness of later model vehicles.
-However, the fundamental incompatibility between cars and LTVs is observed even when the analysis is restricted to collisions between vehicles of model year 1990 or later -- indicating that the aggressivity of LTVs will persist even in future fleets.
-A comparison of LTVs and cars reveals that LTVs are more aggressive than cars for a number of reasons including their greater weight, stiffer structure, and higher ride height.
+A comparison of LTVs and cars reveals that the LTVs are more aggressive than cars for a number of reasons including their greater weight, stiffer structure, and higher ride height.
 This mismatch in design has serious consequences for crash safety as approximately one-half of all passenger vehicles sold in the U.S. are LTVs, and presents a growing source of incompatibility within the fleet.